Europe·Germany·Updated April 29, 2026

 What scams target tourists in Munich?

-The most frequently reported tourist scams in Munich are Oktoberfest Ticket Fraud, Unlicensed Oktoberfest Accommodation, Hauptbahnhof Pickpocketing, with 3 classified as high severity.
+The most frequently reported tourist scams in Munich are Online Rental and Accommodation Fraud, Fake Police Officer Bag Search, Oktoberfest Ticket Fraud, with 2 classified as high severity.
 Most scams operate near transit hubs, tourist attractions, and busy markets.
 Reviewing each type before you arrive significantly reduces your risk of being targeted.
-Similar patterns are also documented in Mykonos and Barcelona.
+Similar patterns are also documented in Hamburg and Marseille.

 Are taxis safe in Munich?